UKELA in Wales

 >Wales Working Party

-Dr Victoria Jenkins of the Hillary Rodham Clinton School of Law, Swansea University and Christian Jowett of 30 Park Place Chambers are the joint convenors of the Welsh organising committee.
+Dr Victoria Jenkins of the Hillary Rodham Clinton School of Law, Swansea University and Christian Jowett of 30 Park Place Chambers and 36 Commercial, London are the joint convenors of the Welsh organising committee.

 - Kate Howell